anushka23g/Complete-Placement-Preparation/README.md

- # Placement-Preparation
+ # 🏆 Placement-Preparation- Complete Roadmap 🏆
 This repository consists of all the necessary questions and their solutions required for cracking the coding rounds and technical interviews at tech companies as well.
 And this content will surely help you to crack your dream company.
 This material has been taken and combined from various different sources.
 It will be a complete roadmap for your placement prep.

-These resources helped me to get an internship at my Dream company, and I hope it will help you too!
+These resources helped me to get an internship at my Dream company ***Amazon***, and I hope it will help you too!

 I will keep on updating this repository, If I feel that anything is missing.